Apian-Framework/Beam-Releases/README.md

 [Get .NET from MicroSoft](https://dotnet.microsoft.com/download)

 ### git LFS
 The `Beam.Unity` project - which is probably what you are looking to build - makes use of `git lfs` (Large File Storage) to sensibly manage large binary files.
-LFS support if not installed by default in `git` go you will need to make sure that you have it installed.
+LFS support if not installed by default in `git` so you will need to make sure that you have it installed.

 To find out, enter: